Haxor1611/Projects-in-Go./README.md

-# Projects-in-Go.
+# Random small projects

-For all my projects  made using the go programming language
+For all my random projects, mostly one file applications.